monnand/gotaskqueue/README.md

         stop chan bool
         // TaskTime defines time-related operations,
         // so that you do not need to define your own ExecTime().
-        // By compositing TaskTime, you can use After(),
+        // By composing TaskTime, you can use After(),
-        // AfterNanoseconds() to specify the executing time.
+        // AfterNanoseconds() to specify the time point at which
-        // Details could be found below.
+        // the task will be processed by calling its Run()
+        // method.
         gotaskqueue.TaskTime
     }

     // Just a hello world.
     func (t *MyTask) Run(currentTime int64) {
+        // Print the task id and exit
         fmt.Printf("I am #%d task\n", t.id)
         t.stop <- true
     }